Most Anticipated Phones in 2019

 It is expected that the new Google Pixel phone will be launched in early October 2019 and will be priced starting from approximately £800, depending on the memory size.

-After Samsung postponed the launch of its foldable device, Huawei decided to hold back as well.
 But now the new Huawei Mate X is ready to meet its admirers.

 Given the high price (around £1970), the new Mate X will be packed with the newest technologies and features.
 To start with, the device will feature a triple Leica camera system with 40 megapixels.
 No wonder Huawei phones are known by their camera quality… This phone will not have a front camera, but, when folded, you will be able to make selfies with the rear camera and that means – suuuuper high quality selfies.
 Instagram hold on!